acarabott/computing-history-review/README.md

 A quick hack to get a sense of how much the history of computing is taught on undergraduate CS courses (not much!).

+Essentially this a collection of data and an Jupyter Notebook to grep it all, so you can search for whatever terms you like.

 Data for the top 10 universities in the world has been collected, and a quick grep/pdfgrep based script in Python is provided for searching.

 Very welcome to be proved wrong!